coalaura/storygo/README.md

 3. **Set up your environment variables:**
   - Rename the `.example.env` file to `.env`.
-  - Open the `.env` file and add your OpenRouter API key:
+  - Open the `.env` file and add your OpenRouter and Replicate API keys:
 ```
 OPENROUTER_TOKEN="your-openrouter-api-key"
+REPLICATE_TOKEN="your-replicate-api-key"
 ```

 4. **Run the application:**